Thurgood Marshall Supreme Court nomination: Background

 In February 1967, Johnson nominated Ramsey Clark to be Attorney General.
 The nominee's father was Tom C. Clark, an associate justice of the Supreme Court of the United States.
 Fearing that his son's appointment would create substantial conflicts of interest for him, the elder Clark announced his resignation from the Court.

 This was the second opportunity Johnson had had in his presidency to fill a vacancy on the Supreme Court.
 He had previously appointed Abe Fortas to the court in 1965.
 No person of color had ever been nominated to the Court, let alone served on it.
 Johnson, who had long desired to solidify his legacy in regards to civil rights by nominating a non-white justice, believed that the choice of a nominee to fill the ensuing vacancy "was as easy as it was obvious", according to the scholar Henry J. Abraham.
-Although Johnson clearly did not have any other choices in mind, his advisers have been reported to have floated other names past him for the seat that eventually went to Marshall.
-In a group discussion, Johnson's wife, Lady Bird Johnson, noted that "Lyndon has done so much" for black people, and "why not indeed fill the vacancy with a woman."
-Arizona Supreme Court Chief Justice Lorna E. Lockwood was the main contender if he were to opt to select a woman.
+Although Johnson essentially set on selecting Marshall, his advisors reportedly floated other names past him for the seat.
+In a group discussion, Johnson's wife, Lady Bird Johnson, noted that "Lyndon has done so much" for black people, and asked "why not indeed fill the vacancy with a woman?"
+Arizona Supreme Court Chief Justice Lorna E. Lockwood was the main contender if he were to opt for a woman nominee.
 Another woman discussed was a California judge, Shirley Hufstedler, whom Johnson later placed on the United States Court of Appeals for the Ninth Circuit.
 In addition, a Johnson staff member, Larry Temple, had suggested Judge A. Leon Higginbotham Jr., whom Johnson previously had appointed to the United States Court of Appeals for the Third Circuit.
 Johnson dismissed Higginbotham as a possibility, telling Temple, "Larry, the only two people who ever heard of Judge Higginbotham are you and his momma."
 Johnson briefly gave some consideration to selecting William H. Hastie (an African-American appellate judge from Philadelphia).
-He also did consider the possibility of a female candidate.
-Ultimately, however, he decided to choose Marshall.
+He also did entertain the possibility of putting forward a female nominee.
+Ultimately, however, he decided to nominate Marshall.

 Per the Constitution of the United States, the nomination was subject to the advice and consent of the United States Senate, which holds the determinant power to confirm or reject nominations to the U.S. Supreme Court.